MasemulaN/Hav-A-Seat/README.md

 The Week 3 requirements in the project PDF specify that the CI/CD pipeline should:

-1. Trigger when code is pushed to the `main` branch
+1. Trigger when code is pushed to the 'main' branch
 2. Build the Docker image
 3. Push the image to Docker Hub
 4. SSH into the EC2 instances